Can I Get a VAT Refund When I Leave the UK? Can I Get VAT Refund When I Leave UK Soil?

 For most of us, this still leaves plenty of options for your tax-free shopping list.

-How Does the VAT Retail Export Scheme Work?
+Information On How The VAT Retail Export Scheme Works

 It’s important to understand the requirements of the VAT retail export scheme before you set off for some retail therapy.
 If you intend to reclaim the VAT, you need to follow certain rules while you’re actually shopping.
 This means you’ll be prepared for the checks as you leave the UK, or EU that confirm your claim.

 It’s great having actual objects from the different places we’ve lived, worked and visited.
 They spark our treasured memories, or make unusual gifts.
 And, as you prepare to leave the United Kingdom or EU, you may decide to buy something extra special to take home with you.

 Just following these few simple rules means that you can claim money back on these items by ensuring you meet the criteria for a VAT refund at your point of departure.
 Frankly, who doesn’t love the idea of tax-free shopping?